Athlon007/MOP/FAQ.md

 - Many static elements of the world (such as buildings)
 - Items (such as sausages)

-All of them are either turned off by player approaching those items, leaving house area, or entering special sectors.
+All of them are either turned off by player approaching those items, leaving house area, or entering sectors.

 ## What are sectors and where are they located